 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.
+As of December 31, 2020 and for the year then ended, the District did not have or receive restricted resources.

-Government fund equity is classified as fund balance.
+Governmental fund equity is classified as fund balance.
 Fund balance is further classified as follows:

 - a.
-Non-spendable amounts that cannot be spent either because they are in non-spendable form or because they are legally or contractually required to maintain intact. - b.
+Non-spendable amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to maintain intact. - b.
 Restricted amounts that can be spent only for specific purposes because of constitutional provisions, charter requirements or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments. - c.
 Committed amounts that can be used only for specific purposes determined by a formal action of the District's Board of Commissioners.
-Commitments may be established, modified, or rescinded only through resolutions approved by the District's Board of Commissioners. - d.
-Assigned amounts that do not meet the criteria to be classified as either restricted or committed but are intended to be used for specific purposes.
-Assignments may be established, modified, or rescinded by the President of the District's Board of Directors or his representative. - e.
-Unassigned all other spendable amounts.
+Commitment may be established, modified, or rescinded only through resolutions approved by the District's Board of Commissioners. - d.
+Assigned amounts that do not meet the criteria to be classified as either restricted or committed by that are intended to be used for specific purposes.
+Amounts may be assigned by a majority vote of the Board.